Skip to main content

 Pruning

-Shear all stems by one-half to two-thirds in early spring (March-April) before new growth.
-Optional light midsummer shear for compact form and stronger fall bicolor flush.
-Remove winter-killed stems.
-The plant resprouts from semi-woody stems or the root crown.
+All stems are sheared by one-half to two-thirds in early spring (March-April) before new growth begins.
+An optional light midsummer shear produces a compact form and strengthens the fall flush.
+Winter-killed stems are removed.
+The plant resprouts from the semi-woody stems in mild winters and from the root crown in colder zone 7 conditions.

 Pruning Schedule